formkit/docs-content/_install/tailwind-install-instructions.md

+If you have not already, add Tailwind CSS to your project following their [installation instructions](https://tailwindcss.com/docs/installation)

 FormKit provides a Tailwind version of the Genesis theme you can use as starting point in your own project.
 To use this pre-made Tailwind copy the following theme into a file (something like `tailwind-theme.js`) in your project.

 :TailwindTheme